yungSoftware/roblox-2016-source-code/README.md

 ## ⚠️ Current Problems
 - Undo/Redo does not handle `Color3` properties accurately; they often revert to the nearest `BrickColor` value.
   - This can lead to inconsistencies, especially with `BodyColors`.
-- This source code is currently available only for Windows and MacOS, building on Linux is not possible as of right now.
-  - We also lacking CMake support, so building on Linux is not possible at the moment.
-  - Also MacOS support is not guaranteed, You need to test it yourself.
-- To Compile Android Client we need WSL or Linux and some additional SDK's, which are not included in the source code.

 ---